BryanKline36/Projects/README.md

 The Projects repository contains four main directories (ordered by date completed):

+  1. ReverseFrogger (AntiFrogger)
-  1. Data Structures and Algorithms in C++
+  2. Data Structures and Algorithms in C++
-  2. Traffic Simulation for Smart Cities
+  3. Traffic Simulation for Smart Cities
-  3. Cybersecurity Webscraper
+  4. Cybersecurity Webscraper
-  4. Aerial Drone Notification System
+  5. Aerial Drone Notification System

 Project descriptions:

+1. The "Reverse Frogger" directory contains a browser basd 8-bit, retro arcade style game inspired by Frogger.
+Written in JavaScript and rendered in an HTML canvas, the game can be played offline by simply downloading the asset directories "audio" and "images" along with "revfrog.html" and "revfrog2.js" and opening the HTML file.

-1. The "Data Structures and Algorithms in C++" directory includes several subdirectories each containing code in C++ which implements, tests, and documents a different data structure and/or algorithm, including class header files, implementation files, main driver, and make files, as well as test scripts and Doxygen files.
+2. The "Data Structures and Algorithms in C++" directory includes several subdirectories each containing code in C++ which implements, tests, and documents a different data structure and/or algorithm, including class header files, implementation files, main driver, and make files, as well as test scripts and Doxygen files.
 Each program was completed as a project for DSA courses in C++.

-2. The "Traffic Simulation for Smart Cities" project models a smart city as a Software Defined Network, a global, top-down view of a network, which is host to a fully autonomous fleet of automobiles.
+3. The "Traffic Simulation for Smart Cities" project models a smart city as a Software Defined Network, a global, top-down view of a network, which is host to a fully autonomous fleet of automobiles.
 The user specifies an arbitrarily large map with any number of cars added to each intersection, each also given a destination intersection thereby defining a trajectory.
 The user may also add delays at any intersection to simulate construction, lane closures, etc. The OSPF (Open Shortest Path First)